lschierer/App-Schierer-HPFan/share/pages/Harrypedia/Hogwarts/Teachers.md

 - [Minerva McGonagall][McGonagall]
 - [Severus Snape][Snape]

-[Dumbledore]: </Harrypedia/people/Dumbledore/Albus Percival Wulfric Brian/>/
+[Dumbledore]: </Harrypedia/people/Dumbledore/Albus Percival Wulfric Brian>
-[Binns]: /Harrypedia/people/Binns/Cuthbert/
+[Binns]: /Harrypedia/people/Binns/Cuthbert
-[Flitwick]: /Harrypedia/people/Flitwick/Filus/
+[Flitwick]: /Harrypedia/people/Flitwick/Filus
-[McGonagall]: /Harrypedia/people/McGonagall/Minerva/
+[McGonagall]: /Harrypedia/people/McGonagall/Minerva
-[snape]: /Harrypedia/people/Snape/Severus/
+[snape]: /Harrypedia/people/Snape/Severus

 In more general terms, what is the role of the head of each house?
 [McGonagall] shows up to intervene in Gryffindor's internal discipline only